...

 The last circumstance that I wanted to discuss with you today is insupportability.
 We spoke earlier about irreconcilable differences and that is what insupportability is- showing that your marriage is insupportable because of a discord or conflict in personalities.
 This is the most common reason why people get divorced in Texas, as far as what is listed in the original divorce petition.
 When you don’t see eye to eye with your spouse and don’t see any room for reconciliation with him or her this is the ground that you can cite in your divorce petition.

 Whatever the cause of your divorce, the attorneys and staff at the Law Office of Bryan Fagan are here to support you.
 We strive to provide excellent and exceptional customer service to all of our clients.
 It is normal to have questions and concerns about a subject as important as your divorce.
-If you would like to be able to gain a stronger insight into your divorce, why not contact our office today?
+If you’re wondering if you do need a reason to divorce and would like to be able to gain a stronger insight into your divorce, why not contact our office today?
 The time you take to speak to one of our attorneys could be the difference between a successful and unsuccessful divorce case.

 Ebook